rsodst/account-manager-mobile/README.md

 * Application development on NEXUS 6 api R
 * you can use conveyour by keyoti in visual studio for run backend application with normal ip address and http scheme
 * not implemented features: account delete, change password\email, payment and payment templates, upload avatar
+* use this [apk file](https://github.com/rsodst/account-manager-mobile/raw/master/app/release/app-release.apk) for connect with deployed api.